Cloud-Native Application Protection Platform (CNAPP)

 How does CNAPP work?

-Now that you have a deeper understanding of CNAPP, let’s briefly look at how it all comes together and performs in a cloud-based network architecture.
+Now that you have a deeper understanding of CNAPP, naturally, it’s time to briefly look at how it all comes together and performs in a cloud-based network architecture.

 Data ingestion: